- Free reply within 15 minutes during business hours

 Using your Filipino / Tagalog document abroad

-Our service-level promise is first-attempt acceptance by the destination Filipino / Tagalog authority, and the measured first-pass rate sits in the high nineties.
+First-pass acceptance by the destination Filipino / Tagalog authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 - Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.